 Proofs of accepted articles will be sent electronically to authors for the correction of printers' errors; authors' alterations may be charged.
 Authors submitting a manuscript do so on the understanding that if it is accepted for publication exclusive copyright of the paper shall be assigned to the Association.
-In consideration of the assignment of copyright, 25 copies of each paper will be supplied.
-Further reprints may be ordered at extra cost; the reprint order form will be sent with the proofs.
+Reprints may be ordered at extra cost; the reprint order form will be sent with the proofs.
 The publishers will not put any limitation on the personal freedom of the author to use material contained in the paper in other works.